 memory” message reveals an error in your program: non-terminating

-recursive function, allocation of an excessively large array or
+recursive function, allocation of an excessively large array,

-string, attempts to build an infinite list or other data structure,
+string or byte sequence, attempts to build an infinite list or other

 To help you diagnose this error, run your program with the -v option